 Get the latest from TODAY

-A new study that may appeal to parents of next year's kindergartners suggests that the month in which you're born may help you out in school.
+A 2017 study suggests that the month in which you're born may help you out in school.

 The working paper published by the National Bureau of Economic Research looked at public-school data on children born between 1994 and 2000 in Florida, which has a Sept.
 1 cutoff date for new student admission.